michaeljclark/glyph/README.md

 ### differential testing

-the reference interpreter in Python also supports the 16-bit compressed opcodes and can be launched using the test script which runs both the simple C interpreter and the Python reference interpreter and diffs the output of the test cases to perform differential testing between them.
+the simple interpreter in C, the Go interpreter and the reference interpreter in Python all support the 16-bit compressed opcodes and can be launched using the test script which runs all three then diffs the output of the tests to perform differential testing between them.

 ```
 python3 scripts/test.py